Changes that may affect your Universal Credit

 You must tell Universal Credit the date the change happened, giving as much information as possible about any changes.

-All Jobs and Benefits offices are now open for business on an appointment basis.
-Only those with a pre-booked appointment will be admitted to the office.
+All Jobs and Benefits offices are now open for business primarily on an appointment basis.
+If you arrive without an appointment you will be seen at the Welcome Desk, or an appointment will be arranged for a suitable date and time.

 You will be asked to observe social distancing, to use hand sanitiser and to wear a face covering.

-If you are unable to use our telephony or digital services we can arrange an urgent appointment in your local Jobs & Benefits office.
+If you are unable to use the telephony or digital services an urgent appointment can be arranged for you in your local Jobs & Benefits office.
 To arrange an appointment contact the Universal Credit Service Centre.
-You should tell us when booking your appointment if you need interpreting support.
+You should tell Universal Credit when booking your appointment if you need interpreting support.

 What happens if you do not report changes